National Garifuna Council: Policies and initiatives

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) developed an action plan that seeks to secure recognition of the Garifuna language and culture by the government of Belize, Guatemala, Honduras, and Nicaragua.
-It seeks to address the concerns of the culture a series of activities relating to land, education, language, culture, other social issues and community and economic development.
-UNESCO acknowledged that during this era of globalization, many areas of the Garifuna culture were disappearing, threatened by cultural standardization, conflict, armed conflict, industrialization, migration, and environmental deterioration.
-Thus, in 2001, UNESCO declared the Garifuna Language, Dance and Music of Belize, “Masterpiece of the Oral and Intangible Heritage of Humanity.”
-This initiative helps The Garifuna to gain international recognition in cultural identity and promote harmonious interaction between cultures.

 NGC has completed a 2-year institutional strengthening project, which focused on providing technical support to build the capacity of the organization in order to fulfill its mandate.
-The objective was to develop the income generating potential of Garifuna communities and NGc while considering the culture for business opportunities, and to improve the socio-economic situation of most Garifuna communities.
+The objective was to develop the income generating potential of Garifuna communities and NGC itself while considering the culture for business opportunities, and to improve the socio-economic situation of most Garifuna communities.
 NGC also developed the Hamali Garinagu NGC Radio Station in Dangriga Town in the year 2002.
 In 2004, they opened the First Garifuna Museum in Belize located at the Monument Land.
-This museum was mainly finance by a grant from the Taiwan Government, assisted by the Government of Belize as well as private donors.
+This museum was mainly financed by a grant from the Taiwan Government, assisted by the Government of Belize as well as private donors.

 On September 11, 2007, the National Garifuna Council with the support of the Ministry of Education opened a new pre and primary school, named Gulisi Primary School.
 This school was named in honor of Gulisi, the daughter of the legendary Chief Joseph Chatoyer.
 At the school the students are taught equally in the native Garifuna language and English while carrying out the standard primary school curriculum of Belize.